Cohomological Milnor formula and Saito's conjecture on characteristic classes: Fibration formula

 into a commutative diagram.
 This proves the claim.
-Note that if $\mathcal C$ is only a triangulated category, even though we may still find the dotted arrows $P\dashrightarrow P', P\dashrightarrow P''$ and $P'\dashrightarrow P''$ such that any of the three lateral faces of the triangular prism \eqref{eq:triprism} are commutative, but the diagram \eqref{eq:leftfaceInTriprism} may not commute.
+Note that if $\mathcal C$ is only a triangulated category, even though the three dashed arrows may still exist such that any of the three lateral faces of the triangular prism \eqref{eq:triprism} are commutative, but the diagram \eqref{eq:leftfaceInTriprism} may not commute.